-1. On a call for cooling the thermostat closes, applying 24 VAC to the G and Y terminals on the furnace control.
-This closes the compressor contactor.
+- On a call for cooling the thermostat closes, applying 24 VAC to the G and Y terminals on the furnace control.
+This closes the compressor contactor. - The furnace control energizes the circulating blower as per the delay profile selected.
+See Selecting the Delay Profile section for possible on-delay times and percentage of airflow. - 3.
+When the thermostat is satisfied, the G and Y terminals

-- 2. The furnace control energizes the circulating blower (115 VAC) on the cooling speed. - 3.
-When the thermostat is satisfied, the G and Y terminals on the control board are de-energized opening the compressor contactor. - 4.
-The circulating air blower is de-energized after a 90-second delay.
+- on the control board are de-energized opening the compressor contactor. - 4.
+The circulating air blower may operate after the thermostat is satisfied.
+See Selecting the Delay Profile section for any off-delays of the blower in cooling mode.
+After possible off-delay, the blower is de-energized.